 A very unusual method, but it works!
 The cabbage leaf is large enough to cover your engorged breasts and they have a natural absorbing quality, helping to absorb fluid in the breast tissue and reduce the fullness in the breasts.
 Many breastfeeding mothers have reported seeing an improvement within 12 hours of using cabbage leaves.

-Supportive Bra
+Supportive Maternity Bra

 Help and Support for Breastfeeding